-GUIDE TO BECOMING A PROFESSIONAL DOG TRAINER - PHASE 1 SAMPLE
+GUIDE TO BECOMING A PROFESSIONAL DOG TRAINER - SAMPLE

-Breeds and the Genetics of Behavior How Breeds Came to Be and the Behavioral Implications
+Breeds and the Genetics of Behavior (from Phase 1) How Breeds Came to Be and the Behavioral Implications founder had the honor of studying village dogs with in Mexico City.

 Assigned Video: After reading this section, you will learn how dogs evolved from wolves when you watch the PBS documentary, Dogs and More Dogs, in your CATCH Trainer's Library.
-In this video, you will meet Dr. Ray Coppinger, a leading expert who our school founder had the honor of studying village dogs with in Mexico City.
+In this video, you will meet Dr. Ray Coppinger, a leading expert who our school d the bener of ctudying village dogs with in Maxico City.